JMIBarth/tutorials/multiple_sequence_alignment/README.md

 --------

 The re-aligned version is longer by one position (566 positions).
 The reason is an additional gap at position 158 in the re-aligned alignment.
 This may or may not make sense.
-If your expectation is that your sequences are highly conserved, you may increase the penalty for opening gaps (see next paragraph).
+If your expectation is that your sequences are highly conserved, you may increase the penalty for opening gaps to prevent additional gaps to be introduced (see next paragraph).

 --------
  </details>

 Go back to the previous result in the MAFFT alignment server.
 You may press “go back one page” in your browser to return to the input page with your alignment file still loaded.
-Scroll down to see the search parameters and change the “**Gap opening penalty**” from the default value of 1.53 to 3.
+Scroll down to the "Advanced settings" to edit the search parameters and change the “**Gap opening penalty**” from the default value of 1.53 to 3.

 <details>
   <summary>Optional: Command for locally installed MAFFT (click here)</summary>